-- Knows that sound produces vibrations which travel through a medium from the source to our ears. - Knows that different mediums such as solids, liquids and gases can carry sound, but sound cannot travel through a vacuum (an area empty of matter). - Knows that the loudness (volume) of the sound depends on the strength (size) of vibrations which decreases as they travel through the medium.
+Knows that sound produces vibrations which travel through a medium from the source to our ears.
+Knows that different mediums such as solids, liquids and gases can carry sound, but sound cannot travel through a vacuum (an area empty of matter).
+1 Knows that the loudness (volume) of the sound depends on the strength (size) of

+- Knows that the loudness (volume) of the sound depends on the strength (size) of vibrations which decreases as they travel through the medium.
 Therefore, sounds decrease in volume as you move away from the source. - Knows that Pitch is the highness or lowness of a sound and is affected by features of objects producing the sounds.
 For example, smaller objects usually produce higher pitched sounds.